Welcome to the Computing page!

-Over the years, the children have also been introduced to childnet's SMART rules and the SMARTY crew who live by these rules.
+Over the years, the children have also been introduced to the kidsmart.org.uk SMART rules and the SMART crew who live by these rules.
 They set out 5 easy steps to staying safe online.
 You may wish to print the SMART rules out and display them somewhere that will act as a constant reminder for your children (the fridge maybe?).

 Childnet's SMART rules for internet usage -